Sim-to-Real Transfer for Optical Tactile Sensing

 We decided to take a closer look at this sensor and study whether we could use deep learning on these tactile images.
 Specifically, we extracted the 2D locations of the pins in the camera image, and trained a neural network to predict the position and orientation of edges that the sensor is in contact with.
 This method was tested on three different tasks, each involving prediction of a different coordinate (in red below):

 However, deep learning requires a very large amount of training data.
 One option would be to collect this data with the sensor mounted to the robot, but this is not very practical for collecting large datasets.
-Whilst it may not be so challenging for the above simple tasks, if we were to extend this framework to one involving deep reinforcement learning, this would require an impractically large amount of human supervision during training.
+Whilst it may not be so challenging for the above simple tasks, if we were to extend this framework to one learning a control policy, such as with deep reinforcement learning, this would require an impractically large amount of human supervision during training.
 Therefore, we began to think about whether we could collect tactile data in simulation, train a neural network with this simulated data, and then apply the neural network to a real sensor and real objects.